yap1co/projectsigma/docs/setup/COMPLETE_BEGINNER_SETUP_GUIDE.md

    ```

    **What happens:**
-   - Git downloads all the project files
+   - Git downloads all project files
    - Creates a folder called `projectsigma`
    - This may take a few minutes